 1.)
 The "DesktopLyrics Welcome Assistant" will be opened.
 The assistant gives you options to automatically launch DesktopLyrics when starting your computer and the option to remove DesktopLyrics from being displayed in the Dock.
 It is strongly recommended to check both options as DesktopLyrics needs to be running all the time to display lyrics on the desktop.
 Click "Finish Setup" to apply your settings.

 2.)
 DesktopLyrics will now open its main configuration window because this is the first time you use it.
 Choose the Preferences to your liking.
-This is most easily done while iTunes plays an track with the lyrics set, so you can observe your changes in real-time on your desktop.
+This is most easily done while your Music app plays an track with the lyrics set, so you can observe your changes in real-time on your desktop.

 3.)
-Close the Preferences panel and enjoy the lyrics on your desktop when a song is playing in iTunes.
+Close the Preferences panel and enjoy the lyrics on your desktop when a song is playing in your Music app.

 4.)
 To perform one of DesktopLyrics additional functions like searching for lyrics or sharing/printing the lyrics you can invoke them from the DesktopLyrics menu.
 The DesktopLyrics menu is available either: